Lumeer/web-ui/CONTRIBUTING.md

 # Contributing Guide

-If you want to contribute to Lumeer engine, read this document in order to save both your time and the time of developers who maintain this project.
+If you want to contribute to Lumeer, read this document in order to save both your time and the time of the developers who maintain this project.

 ## Technologies
 The project is using [Angular 4](https://angular.io/) framework with